DriveSmart-MobileTeam/DSTracker-Example-iOS/README.md

         Tracker.start()
 ```
 ### 4.2) Get information about the trip in progress
-At any time that *DSTracker* is recordin a trip, you can check how it is going, again taking as example the code inside `TripRecordingViewController`, you can do something similar to:
+At any time that *Tracker* is recordin a trip, you can check how it is going, again taking as example the code inside `TripRecordingViewController`, you can do something similar to:
 ```
     @objc func getTrackingStatusInfo() {
         let trackingStatus = Tracker.getStatus()